Soumabha4444/MLBA_Project_57C/README.md

-# Multimodal Deep Learning for Stock Price Forecasting: A Fusion-Based Framework
+# Multimodal Deep Learning for Stock Price Forecasting Using Fusion Mechanisms

 ## Project Overview
 This project explores a multimodal deep learning approach to forecast short-term **stock returns** by combining **numerical** (market indicators) and **textual** (Reddit sentiment) data.